Learn How To Make Panang Curry

-Kari Phanaeng (ก๋าย ไพ่ เM) which is a red curry with more spices than the other one.
+Kari Phanaeng (ก๋าย ไพ่ เM) is a red curry with more spices than the other one.

-Kari Phanaeng Masaman (ก๋าย ไM) which is a red curry with fewer spices than the first one.
+Kari Phanaeng Masaman (ก๋าย ไM) is a red curry with fewer spices than the first one.

 This is a popular dish in Thailand.
 You can find it on most restaurant menus.
 Thai people like to eat this dish with rice or noodles.